ibm-cloud-docs/vmwaresolutions/vcenter/vc_upgrade-lic.md

 {:note: .note}
 {:important: .important}

-# Upgrading licenses for vCenter Server instances
+# Upgrading licenses for vCenter Server with NSX-V instances
 {: #vc_upgrade-lic}

 You can upgrade your NSX license for V2.1 or later instances.